coatesca/School-Shootings/README.md

 - Have the rate of school shootings increased in the last two decades?

-- What factors contribute to the prevalance of school shootings?
+- What factors contribute to the prevalence of school shootings?

 - What is the profile of the average school shooter?